bitst0rm-pub/Formatter/README.md

   - Generic: Adding a portion JSON settings (no coding needed). _see_ [Configuration](#configuration)
   - Modules: Integration of your own modules. _see_ [Development](#development)
 - Zero dependencies for installation.
-- Open source and works offline.
+- Open source and works offline (security reason).

 **Limitations:**